GTBIOLAHCG/Clinical_Metagenomics_2015_Fall/README.md

 5. KAnalyze : http://sourceforge.net/projects/kanalyze/

-Note : Currently unaligned fastqs are required to run the program, these can be generated using the Kraken Pipeline
+Note : Currently unaligned fastqs are required to run the program (after removal of human reads), these can be generated using the Kraken Pipeline

 Usage : run the shell script mongodb_wrapper.sh inside the bin folder

         <path to mongodb_wrapper.sh> <input_folder containing unaligned fastqs>

-Output : Will create a folder with name as input_folder.outputs containing :
+Output : Will create a folder <input_folder.outputs> containing :

          1. A folder MongoDB containing the output html file, out.html